SLO | EN

 Content (Syllabus outline)

-- Cybernetic based decision-making, Sets and measurement - Human in the decision-making process. - Decision Models. - Decision matrics and decision trees. - Decision making under uncertainty. - Value of Information. - Bayesian decision model. - Basics of Game Theory in decision-making and Decision making under complete uncertainty. - Judgement under uncertainty and the certainty equivalent. - Framing of Information and Prospect theory. - Multiple criteria decision making. - Group decision-making. - Contemporary Decision Support Systems (data-driven decision-making, data analytics, data mining, artificial intelligence methods in decision-making).
+- Cybernetic based decision-making, Sets and measurement - Decision Models. - Decision matrics and decision trees. - Decision making under uncertainty. - Value of Information. - Bayesian decision model. - Basics of Game Theory in decision-making and Decision making under complete uncertainty. - Judgement under uncertainty and the certainty equivalent. - Framing of Information and Prospect theory. - Multiple criteria decision making. - Group decision-making. - Contemporary Decision Support Systems (data-driven decision-making, data analytics, data mining, artificial intelligence methods in decision-making).

 Learning and teaching methods